Girls Write Now Collaboratory

 Journeys Lead to Adventure

-Each Journey is a part of an overarching Adventure.
+Each Journey is a part of an overarching Adventure for mentors and mentees.
 Think of Adventures like majors that over time provide a 360 degree exploration of a genre, topic, or focus area.

 360 3